openhoat/hid-handler/README.md

 Registers an event handler class.
 Useful to add a custom event handler for a device that's not supported.

+### keyLayout

+Provides keyboard layouts to convert scan codes to keycodes.

+If a layout matches the registered device, events are populated with the associated keycode in addition to scan codes.

+Layouts are provided as properties, json or yaml files.

+Hid handler includes some [default layouts](tree/master/lib/key-layouts) (generic qwerty, azerty-fr).

+Feel free to add some custom layouts with :

+- registerLayout(layout) : register an extra layout
+- registerLayoutFile(file) : register a layout file
+- registerLayoutDir(dir) : scan layout files from specific directory

+#### Layout format

+- name : name of the layout (for a file this is the basename of the file)
+- value : an object containing scancodes as keys, and keycodes as values

+Keycodes values can be arrays to manage modifiers (shift, alt, ctrl)

+Keycodes with spaces are considered as arrays

+Extra layouts values always inherit from generic layout.

+Example of layout file [generic.properties](tree/master/lib/key-layouts/generic.properties)

+### util

+Helper that overrides NodesJS util.

 ## Event handler class